charliepark/colors/README.md

 #### If I have a suggestion, what's the best way to get in touch?

+For feature requests or general "hey, this is cool!"-type notes, send a message via Twitter: \([@charliepark](http://twitter.com/charliepark)\).

-Also, Colors is totally open-source (it's all right here on Github), so feel free to poke around.
+For code suggestions ...
+Colors is totally open-source (it's all right here on Github), so feel free to poke around.
 The app was built using the [Sinatra](http://www.sinatrarb.com/) web framework, and uses the [Chunky_PNG](http://github.com/wvanbergen/chunky_png) gem.
 If you have any suggestions on ways it could be improved, please let me know!
-Best way to do that is via Twitter \([@charliepark](http://twitter.com/charliepark)\).
+Again, [@charliepark](http://twitter.com/charliepark) is best for that.